1. What is a chef in devops?

 8. How is Chef used as a CM tool?

-Chef is considered to be one of the preferred industry-wide CM tools.
+Answer: The chef is considered to be one of the preferred industry-wide CM tools.
 Facebook migrated its infrastructure and backend IT to the Chef platform, for example.
 Explain how Chef helps you to avoid delays by automating processes.
 The scripts are written in Ruby.
 It can integrate with cloud-based platforms and configure new systems.
 It provides many libraries for infrastructure development that can later be deployed within a software.
-Thanks to its centralized management system, one Chef server is enough to be used as the center for deploying various policies. (chef interview questions)
+Thanks to its centralized management system, one Chef server is enough to be used as the center for deploying various policies.

 9. What is Vagrant in chef?